Keith Urban: 1999–2006: Keith Urban, Golden Road and Be Here

 On 21 August 2006, Urban's "Once in a Lifetime" debuted at No. 17, setting what was then a new record for the highest-debuting country single in the 62-year history of the Hot Country Songs chart.
 Despite the high debut, the song peaked at number 6.
 Following it was "Stupid Boy", which was co-written by Sarah Buxton, went to number 3, and won him his second Grammy Award for Best Male Country Vocal Performance in 2007.
 The album's next two singles, "I Told You So" and "Everybody", respectively peaked at numbers two and five.
 Urban released his first greatest hits collection Greatest Hits: 18 Kids on 20 November 2007.
-This compilation contains all of his Top 10 hits, along with two new songs, "Got It Right This Time (The Celebration) and a cover of Steve Forbert's "Romeo's Tune"."
+The compilation contains all of his Top 10 hits, along with two new songs, "Got It Right This Time (The Celebration) and a cover of Steve Forbert's "Romeo's Tune"."

+2007–2009: Love, Pain, & The Whole Crazy Thing, Greatest Hits: 18 Kids and Defying Gravity

 In January 2008, Urban embarked on the "Love, Pain and the Whole Crazy Carnival Ride World Tour" with fellow country singer Carrie Underwood.
 In early May 2008, Urban debuted a new song at the Grand Ole Opry titled "A New Sunshine".
 That same month, Urban recorded a new version of "You Look Good in My Shirt" and released it as a single in June of that year.
 "Over the years it ("You Look Good In My Shirt") has always played like a hit song," Urban said.
 "That, combined with numerous requests from both fans and radio about why it was never a single, inspired us to get back into the studio and re-record the song."
 The single was a precursor to the "Love, Pain & the Whole Crazy World Tour" concert DVD release in the fall of 2008.
 Later that year, Urban served as a duet artist for Brad Paisley's single "Start a Band," on which both he and Paisley sang and played guitar.
 This song was included on Paisley's album Play and it went to No. 1 in January 2009.